 Unpredictable workloads: When you are running workloads where there is database usage throughout the day, but also peaks of activity that are hard to predict.
 An example includes a traffic site that sees a surge of activity when weather forecast changes.
 Containers configured in autopilot mode adjust the capacity to meet the needs of the application's peak load and scale back down when the surge of activity is over.

 New applications: If you are deploying a new application and are unsure about how much provisioned throughput (i.e., how many RUs) you need.
 With containers configured in autopilot mode, you can automatically scale to the capacity needs and requirements of your application.

 Infrequently used applications: If you have an application that is only used for a few hours several times per day or week or month, such as a low-volume application/web/blog site.

-Development and test databases: Developers use the Azure Cosmos accounts during work hours but don't need them on nights or weekends.
-With containers configured in autopilot mode, they scale down to minimum when not in use.
+Development and test databases: If you have developers using containers during work hours but don't need them on nights or weekends.
+With containers configured in autopilot mode, they scale down to a minimum when not in use.

 Scheduled production workloads/queries: When you have a series of scheduled requests/operations/queries on a single container, and if there are idle periods where you want to run at an absolute low throughput, you can now do that easily.
 When a scheduled query/request is submitted to a container configured in autopilot mode, it will automatically scale up as much as needed and run the operation.

 Solutions to the previous problems not only require an enormous amount of time in implementation, but they also introduce complexity in configuration or your code, and frequently require manual intervention to address them.
-The autopilot mode enables above scenarios out of the box, so that you do not need to worry about these problems anymore.
+Autopilot mode enables the above scenarios out of the box, so that you do not need to worry about these problems anymore.